MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - In response to user feedback, users can now exempt certain cookies from automatically clearing when the browser closes.
 This is helpful if there's a site that users don't want to be signed out of, but still want to have all the other cookies cleared when the browser closes.
 To use this feature, go to *edge://settings/clearBrowsingDataOnClose* and enable the "Cookies and other site data" toggle.

-- Added a Guided Switch capability that prompts the user to switch to a work or school profile when work or school content is opened in a personal profile.
+- Automatic Profile Switching is now available to help you get to your work content more easily across profiles.
+If you use multiple profiles at work, you can check it out by navigating to a site requiring authentication from your work or school account while on your personal profile.
+When we detect this, you will receive a prompt to switch to your work profile to access that site without having to authenticate to it.
+When you choose the work profile you want to switch to, the website will simply open in your work profile.
+We hope that this will help you keep your work and personal data separate and help you get to your work content more effortlessly.
+If you don't want the feature to prompt you to switch profiles, you can choose the don't ask me again option and it will get out of your way.

 - Collections feature improvements:
   - You can use drag and drop to add an item to a collection without opening the collection.
 During the drag and drop you can also choose a location in the collection list where you want to put the item.
   - You can add multiple items to a collection instead of adding one item at a time.
 To add multiple items, select the items and then drag them to a collection.
 Or you can select the items, right-click and then pick the collection where you want the items.

 - You can add all the tabs in an Edge window into a new collection without adding them individually.
 To do this, right-click on any tab and choose "Add all tabs to a new collection".

-- Extension sync was a highly requested feature.
-Now you can sync your extensions across all your devices!
+- Extension sync is now available.
+You can now sync your extensions across all your devices!
 Extensions from both the Microsoft and Chrome Stores will sync with Microsoft Edge.
 To use this feature: Click the ellipses (**…**) on the menu bar, select **Settings**.
 Under Your profile, click **Sync** to see the Sync options.
 Under **Profiles/Sync** use the toggle to enable Extensions.
 You can use the [SyncTypesListDisabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#synctypeslistdisabled) group policy to disable syncing of extensions.

 - Improved the message on the Downloads management page for insecure downloads that have been blocked.